 ANNUAL BURN BAN NOW IN PLACE

-(Lawrenceville, Ga., May 1, 2020) – The Gwinnett County Department of Fire and Emergency Services would like to remind residents that a ban on outdoor open burning is in place annually from May 1 through Sept.
+(Lawrenceville, Ga., May 2, 2022) – The Gwinnett County Department of Fire and Emergency Services would like to remind residents that an annual ban on outdoor open burning is in place from May 1 through Sept.
 30.

 The Georgia Environmental Protection Division imposes restrictions on outdoor open burning to comply with Federal Clean Air Regulations.
 During the summer months in Georgia, the ozone in the air we breathe can reach unhealthy levels.
 The EPD has identified outdoor open burning as a significant contributor of the pollutants that form ozone.
 Consequently, outdoor open burning in metro Atlanta and larger counties is restricted during the warm-weather season.

-The safe use of campfires and BBQ grills is still allowed and does not require a permit.
 As always, people should exercise extreme caution when using grills or campfires.
-The use of charcoal, wood and gas grills on combustible balconies or within 10 feet of combustible construction is prohibited year-round for commercial buildings and apartments under the Gwinnett County Fire Ordinance.
+The use of charcoal, wood, and gas grills on combustible balconies or within 10 feet of combustible construction is prohibited year-round for commercial buildings and apartments under the Gwinnett County Fire Ordinance.